kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 calls per second.
 However, if you have multiple appenders writing to the same stream, it's the only way to ensure that you get the latest token.

-The original (pre-2.2.2) implementation of the appender would always perform this two step (describe then write) process, because it assumed that another appender might be writing to the same log stream.
+The original (pre-2.2.2) implementation of the appender would always call `DescribeLogStreams`, because it assumed that another appender might be writing to the same log stream.
 However, if you _did_ give each appender its own stream, this was unnecessary, and could result in throttling, especially when deploying a large cluster.

 To resolve that problem, the `dedicatedWriter` configuration parameter was introduced in the 2.2.2 release.
 If set to `true`, it tells the appender to retrieve the sequence token from the